 Feline Lower Urinary Tract Disease

 Is your cat straining to urinate, urinating outside of the litter box, licking at his private area constantly?
-If so, your cat may have a condition referred to as Feline Lower Urinary Tract Disease (FLUTD).
-In addition, cats with FLUTD may have blood in their urine or even lose the ability to urinate at all.
-In the following article, we will discuss the syndrome of FLUTD as well as how to diagnose the underlying cause and treat.
+If so, your cat may have a condition called Feline Lower Urinary Tract Disease (FLUTD).
+Cats with FLUTD may also have blood in their urine and can even lose the ability to urinate altogether.
+In the following article, we will discuss the syndrome of FLUTD and how to diagnose and treat its underlying cause.

-It turns out that all problems with the bladder, urethra, and lower urinary tract manifest themselves with the same or similar clinical signs in cats.
-These include urinating small amounts, straining to urinate, blood in the urine, licking, and urinating outside of the Litter Box.
-There are several known causes for these clinical signs which include urinary tract infection, bladder stones (Urolithiasis), injury or trauma, even cancer.
-In addition, some cats and especially males will have these symptoms and despite testing, a cause is not found.
-In medicine, we call this idiopathic or “unknown cause”.
+It turns out that all problems with the bladder, urethra, and lower urinary tract manifest themselves with either the same or similar clinical signs in cats.
+These include urinating in small amounts, straining to urinate, blood in the urine, licking, and urinating outside of the Litter Box.

 If you notice your cat is straining to urinate, urinating blood, urinating in unusual places, or excessively licking at the urinary opening, it is strongly recommended to schedule an appointment with one of our World of Animals Veterinary Hospital doctors to help diagnose and treat your pet’s painful condition.
-Fortunately, many cases of FLUTD are treatable or manageable and with a little bit of care and love, can keep your cat healthy for years to come.
+Fortunately, many cases of FLUTD are treatable or manageable.
+With a proper plan for treatment and a little bit of care and love, you can keep your cat healthy for years to come.

 World of Animals Veterinary Hospitals